EPCCed/ATI-ResComp-Service-docs/cray/connecting.rst

 Access to the ATI Cray Urika service is via SSH.
 The applications software on the Cray Urika itself can be accessed via a web browser.
 This chapter explains how to setup an SSH tunnel from hydra-vpn.epcc.ed.ac.uk to the Urika service so that a web browser can be used to access the applications software.
+It also explains how to access the Urika command line directly.

 The instructions are based upon using PuTTY as the SSH client software on Windows (see `Setting up an SSH tunnel using PuTTY`_ below) and Mozilla Firefox as the web browser